 The EMS Professions Associate of Applied Science Degree, Paramedic Certificate, and Intermediate Certificate include knowledge, skills and attitudes necessary to recognize, assess, and manage medical emergencies under the supervision and direction of a physician.
 Graduates can expect career opportunities predominantly with transfer and emergency ambulance services.
 Students completing coursework in these programs are eligible to take the Texas certification or licensing exams and/or the National Registry exam.

 Blinn College is a leader among Emergency Medical Services educational institutions.
-The EMS program is intended for students who wish to receive a high quality education experience and desire to dedicate themselves to careers in emergency medical services.
-Blinn College provides the educational and clinical background necessary to become eligible for certification/licensure at the EMT and Advanced Educational Programs at Blinn College.
+The EMSP program is intended for students who wish to receive a high quality education experience and desire to dedicate themselves to careers in emergency medical services.
+Blinn College provides the educational and clinical background necessary to become eligible for certification/licensure at the EMT-Basic, EMT-Intermediate and Paramedic levels.

 The Blinn College Office of Financial Aid offers various forms of financial assistance.
 Contact the Office of Financial Aid for more details and to apply for financial assistance and scholarship opportunities.
 The priority filing date for financial aid is April 1, proceeding each fall semester.
 For more details call 979-209-7230.

-The three levels of educational programs offered at Blinn College include an Associate of Applied Science degree, a Paramedic Technology Certificate, and EMT-Basic Marketable Skills Achievement Certificate.
+The three levels of educational programs offered at Blinn College include an Associate of Applied Science degree, a Paramedic Certificate, and an Intermediate Certificate and a EMT-Basic Marketable Skills Achievement Certificate.